Im-Rises/particle-simulator-webgl/README.md

 This is a particle simulator written in C++ and compiled to WebGL using Emscripten.
 It is a port of my particle simulator written in C++ and OpenGL which can be found [here](https://github.com/Im-Rises/ParticleSimulator).
+This version is displaying 100 000 particles less than the desktop version.

 ## 🚀🚀[you can try the webgl build online by clicking here](https://im-rises.github.io/particle-simulator-webgl/) 🚀🚀